-Below, we’ve compiled a few of the most unique healthcare jobs and a brief overview of the responsibilities and areas of expertise in which they engage.
+Below, we’ve compiled a list of the most unique healthcare jobs and a brief overview of the responsibilities and areas of expertise in which they engage.
 If any grab your attention, browse our job listings to see who’s hiring in your area.

-The 5 Most Unique Healthcare Jobs:
+The 15 Most Unique Healthcare Jobs:

-Not your average pharmacy job, nuclear pharmacy is a pharmaceutical specialty that prepares drugs that involve radioactive materials.
-According to Purdue University’s Department of Pharmacy Practice, nuclear pharmacy is “a specialty area of pharmacy practice dedicated to the compounding and dispensing of radioactive materials for use in nuclear medicine procedures.”
+Not your average pharmacy job, Nuclear Pharmacy is a pharmaceutical specialty that prepares drugs that involve radioactive materials.
+According to Purdue University’s Department of Pharmacy Practice, Nuclear Pharmacy is “a specialty area of pharmacy practice dedicated to the compounding and dispensing of radioactive materials for use in nuclear medicine procedures.”

-In practice, a nuclear pharmacist prepares and handles any form of medication that involves radionuclides.
+In practice, a Nuclear Pharmacist prepares and handles any form of medication that involves radionuclides.
 These medicines are used to treat many illnesses involving the heart, lungs, bones, and brain.
 Nuclear medication is also commonly used to treat many kinds of cancer.

 Accreditation in nuclear pharmacy can be obtained post-graduate through a certification program offered by many universities throughout the country.

-When people think of the team that performs major heart surgery, most people think of the surgeon, or anesthesiologist.
-While these are certainly key components of the team, an equally important member is the perfusionist.
+When people think of the team that performs major heart surgery, most people think of the Surgeon, or Anesthesiologist.
+While these are certainly key components of the team, an equally important member is the Perfusionist.